 How We Aim To Help Patients

-We aim to accelerate the productization (clinical translation) of an evolutionary stem cell manufacturing and specialization technique so that our team and partners can bring the treatment to patients in as many countries as possible.
+We aim to accelerate the clinical translation of pluripotent stem cell production and specialization so that our partners can bring regenerative cell treatment to patients worldwide, with an initial focus on Africa.
 Our goal is to commercialize a safe and comprehensive tissue regeneration treatment for victims of immunodeficiency diseases, like blood cancers and HIV, as soon as possible.

 How We Hope to Help Health Workers, Hospitals, Institutions and Medical Facilities